oven-sh/bun/docs/cli/build.md

     └── index.js
 ```

-Moreover, with multiple entrypoints, the generated file hierarchy will reflect the relative positions of the entrypoint files.
+With multiple entrypoints, the generated file hierarchy will reflect the directory structure of the entrypoints.

 ```txt
 .